francescoo22/masters-thesis/chapters/2-Background.typ

 === Contracts

-Kotlin contracts are an experimental feature introduced in Kotlin 1.3 designed to provide additional guarantees about code behavior, helping the compiler in performing more precise analysis and optimizations.
+Kotlin contracts @KotlinContracts are an experimental feature introduced in Kotlin 1.3 designed to provide additional guarantees about code behavior, helping the compiler in performing more precise analysis and optimizations.
 Contracts are defined using a special contract block within a function, describing the relationship between input parameters and the function's effects.
 This can include conditions such as whether a lambda is invoked or if a function returns under certain conditions.
 By specifying these relationships, contracts provide guarantees to the caller of a function, offering the compiler additional information that enable more advanced code analysis.

 It is important to point out that currently contracts correctness is not statically verified.
 The compiler trusts contracts unconditionally meaning that the programmer is responsible for writing correct and sound contracts.